How to Create a Mobile App: A Complete Development Guide

 1. Research

 Researching your app’s subject matter is critical.
-Without understanding your market, the potential risks, and the optimal strategy for your target demographic, your chances of success are far lower you might think.
+Without understanding your market, the potential risks, and the optimal strategy for your target demographic, your chances of success are far lower than you might think.

 But competition doesn’t have to be negative.
 Like any other creative pursuit, you can add an interesting twist or spin to make your app unique.